-Coronavirus: Gujarat HC stays Rath Yatra in state; Odisha to test 1,500 who will pull chariots today
+Coronavirus: India’s total count climbs to 4.4 lakh with 14,933 new cases, toll stands at 14,011

-Globally, the coronavirus has infected more than 90 lakh so far, and over 4.7 lakh people have died of it.
+The Gujarat HC stayed the Rath Yatra in the state while Odisha will test 1,500 who will pull the chariots today.

 The Odisha government launched a massive test drive for 1,500 people who will pull chariots on Tuesday.
 This came as the Supreme Court allowed the Puri Rath Yatra to go ahead but with many restrictions.
 It put the onus on the Jagannath temple management and the Odisha government to prevent overcrowding.
 Meanwhile, the Gujarat High Court decided to continue its stay on Rath Yatra processions across the state.